redhat-openstack/website/source/index.html.md

 There's always something going on in the RDO community.
 See the [Events](Events) page what's coming up.

-On Wednesday, November 13, Rich Bowen and Dave Neary will be on the FLOSS Weekly show, talking about RDO and OpenStack.
-You can get more details at <https://plus.google.com/109324203153530830791/posts/Uzu5MJ61pzL>
+On Wednesday, November 13, Rich Bowen and Dave Neary were on the FLOSS Weekly show, talking about RDO and OpenStack.
+You can watch the show at <http://twit.tv/show/floss-weekly/273>

 Next week, Dan Radez will be presenting at OpenStack Meetups in New York, Connecticut, and Pennsylvania.
 If you're in that area, plan to attend.
 Details on the [Events](Events) page.